physicshinzui/Converter_TrjToPDB/README.md

 This program converts trajectory in psygene into PDB frames.

-But now, this can be used only for endthelin dimer sysyem.
+But now, this can be used only for peptide sysyem.